In this worksheet, we will practice explaining the effects of catalysts on the rate of reaction.

 Fill in the blank: Specific protein-based catalysts in the human body are known as .

-Copper(II) oxide and chromium(III) oxide can both be used as catalysts for the decomposition of hydrogen peroxide.
-In experiment A, copper(II) oxide is used, and in experiment B, chromium(III) oxide is used.
+Copper(II) oxide and chromium(III) oxide can both be used as catalysts for the decomposition of hydrogen peroxide, as shown: In experiment A, copper(II) oxide is used, and in experiment B, chromium(III) oxide is used.
 The results are shown on the graph below.
 Which of the catalysts is the best and why?

 - AChromium(III) oxide is the better catalyst; the less steep slope indicates a faster rate of reaction.